solenee/ProjetDLP_maui/README.md

   not meant to fully integrate Maui Library but to provide a working integration of the main functionalities of Maui.

   Documentation
   -------------

   All classes have a javadoc documentation please check them for detailled information.

   Installation
   ------------

   You need Eclipse (Luna preferably) with Maven and UIMA plugins.

   Integrated functionalities
   -----------------------------
   Maui works in two steps :
-  1- Extration model building using a training test of documents (.txt files) with associated manual topics (.key files)
+  *Extration model building using a training test of documents (.txt files) with associated manual topics (.key files)
-  2- Keyphrases extraction for a test set of documents (.txt files) using the extraction model trained during the first step
+  * Keyphrases extraction for a test set of documents (.txt files) using the extraction model trained during the first step

   Each step has been adapt into a UIMA pipeline (see MauiPipelines class) with chosen Maui configuration parameters (see MauiFilterV0 class).

   Note that the use of a thesaurus (controlled vocabulary) is not yet supported.

   By launching TestFunctionalCorrectness JUnit test, you can check by yourself that for the chosen parameters, our encapsulation and Maui native library yield the same results.